MatWasTaken/clamav-rest/README.md

 `$ curl -i -X POST -F FILES=@./eicar3.com 172.16.1.100:9000/update`

-The file will be moved to /home/web.app/data.clamav/quarantine/date-of-upload/ entitled with "hour-of-upload(24h format : 15h05)-filename".
+The file will be moved to /home/web.app/data.clamav/quarantine/date-of-upload/ entitled with "hour-of-upload-filename". (hour of upload : 24h format i.e. 15h05)

 The API returns the header (http code 200 if no error) and "uploaded file:eicar3.com;length:68"